 Appointed counsel are assigned specific cases upon notice of appointment by the Court or by the Appointed Counsel Program Coordinator.
-Attorneys are expected to ensure that, to the greatest extent possible, the same attorney represents a defendant through every substantive portion of the case without delegation to others.
+Attorneys are expected to ensure that, to the greatest extent possible, the same attorney represents a defendant through every substantive portion of the case without unreasonable delegation to others.
 There are times and circumstances where there are prudent and acceptable exceptions to this practice, but the expectation in place provides each client with a consistent attorney representation throughout the case.

 The Justice Court shall provide reasonable advance notice of all arraignment proceedings to the Attorneys who are or who may be appointed to represent defendants to ensure an attorney can appear for such hearing.
-The Office of Public Defender or other Appointed
+The Office of Public Defender shall assign and designate which counsel or office (e.g. Public Defender, Alternate Public Defender, Contract Counsel, or other Appointed Attorneys) will cover appearance at arraignments, which may include court appearances on weekends.
+At the initial arraignment, the

-Attorneys as may be designated in advance of arraignments shall be present at such hearings.
-At the initial arraignment, the Attorney will be prepared to address the issue of pre-trial release and if an own recognizance release is not granted, the adjustment of bail in accordance with applicable case law.
+Attorney assigned to appear will be prepared to address the issue of pre-trial release and if an own recognizance release is not granted, the adjustment of bail in accordance with applicable case law.
 See Valdez-Jimenez v.
 Eighth Judicial Dist.
 Court of Nev., 163 Nev.
 Adv.
 Op.
 20 (2020).
-These hearings and appearances are conducted either in person or via Zoom.
+These hearings and appearances are conducted either in person or via Zoom (or other technological methods acceptable to the Court).
 If an individual is released or if bail is set, the defendant is informed about conditions that will be imposed, if any.
-Attorneys handling initial arraignments will advise individuals not to waive any substantive rights or plead guilty at the initial appearance unless to do otherwise is in the person's best interest.
+Attorneys handling initial arraignments will advise individuals about their rights and encourage clients not to waive any substantive rights or plead guilty at the initial appearance unless to do otherwise is in the person's best interest.